How to Best Understand The S/4HANA Simplification List

 Issue #1: Misuse of the Term Simplification

 Many of the changes are not at all simplifications.
-Why they would be listed than in the S/4HANA Simplification List is not clear.
+Why they would be listed in the S/4HANA Simplification List is not clear.
 What is the real purpose of calling the list of changes in the S/4HANA Simplification list?
 By calling it something so misleading, is this a way of convincing customers that changes are always simplifications?

 Issue #2: Functionality Removal = Simplification?